wirybeaver/wirybeaver.github.io/_posts/2018-12-13-interview-background.md

 Benifits:
 1. Memory Efficiency: use DRAM as a cache.
 Only because of  locality
 2. Memory management: each process gets uniform linear address space.
-    - Simplify mem allocation: mappend to any PP.
+    - Simplify mem allocation: mapped to any PP.
     - Sharing code and data among processes.
 Many VP could be mapped to one PP.
     - Linking and Loading in the same region at virtual space.
 3. Memory Protection: Add additional check field in Page tables: READ, WRTIE, EXEC.
 Check by MMU.